adityaprashar01/CaliX/README.md

 - challenge loops

 ### Secondary user
-Parents who care about:
+Parents (typically 30–42, urban/semi-urban India) who care about:
+- knowing how their child is really doing — physically and emotionally
-- safety
+- safety and privacy they can verify, not just trust
-- consistency
-- visible progress
+- visible progress without having to nag
-- low-friction routines
+- low-friction routines that don't need supervision
+- a single dashboard instead of three separate apps
 - value for money

 ### Future user